A Retirement Party Reflection Story

 Suddenly, you’re glad that your former co-worker Linda was at the party.
 She just retired six months ago and seemed to have it all together.
 Maybe she was a little loud and over the top about how great her life is now, but between bragging about her trips to see her kids and how great her pottery classes are, she did say she had professional help to put it all together for her on the finances.
-Maybe an early retirement specialist is a good idea, to get the finances in order.
+Maybe a retirement planner is a good idea, to get an income plan in order.

 Despite all those questions, there are some things you’re sure of.
 You definitely don’t want to run out of money in retirement.
 You know you need your money to keep growing, but at the same time, you don’t want to leave it at risk if the stock market does something crazy.
 You’re not sure if you want to work in retirement or not.

 You’re confident that you’ve played by the rules.
-You have your company investments and your stock broker, your savings and a few other accounts, but after tonight’s reflections, now you also know that you need to get it all together and figure out exactly where you stand.
+You have your 401(K) and your stock broker, your savings and a few other accounts, but after tonight’s reflections, now you also know that you need to get it all together and figure out exactly where you stand.

 At today’s party, you overheard Linda’s husband telling someone that they’d learned how important “tax strategies” are, but you’re not sure if he was talking about on the retirement accounts, on their social security or passing it on to the kids.
 And when should you start taking your social security payments?

 Great!
 Now you’re back to having nothing but questions.
 Questions that you don’t even know how to ask.
 You don’t see Google or the company’s in-house advisor pulling this all together for you.
 After all this time to reflect, you’re thinking that maybe Linda and her husband got it right.
-You need to find an early retirement specialist!
+You need to find a retirement planner that specializes in corporate employees!

 The good news is that there doesn’t have to be stress, just new adventures.
 Maybe you can finally take up salsa dancing, like you’ve always wanted.
 Maybe now is the time to learn photography.
 You’ll definitely want to hit the gym – all that retirement party cake has added a few pounds.

 New adventures await.
 At least now you have some answers for the day of your party, when people ask you “what’s next.”
-Tomorrow though, you’ll call that early retirement specialist and take the first step towards making sure your finances are in order and all those questions get answered.
+Tomorrow though, you’ll call that retirement planner and take the first step towards making sure your finances are in order and all those questions get answered.